Coffee By Design named trade magazine’s 2020 Roaster of the Year

 Roast magazine, which covers the specialty coffee industry, has named Coffee By Design in Portland its 2020 Roaster of the Year.

-The popular local coffee company, which has three locations in Portland (including the roastery and coffee house on Diamond Street) and one in Freeport, won in the Macro Roaster category.
+The popular Maine coffee company, which has three locations in Portland (including the roastery and coffee house on Diamond Street) and one in Freeport, won in the macro roaster category.
 Companies in that category roast more than 100,000 pounds of coffee annually.
 Coffee By Design produces 650,000 pounds a year.

 Mostra Coffee in San Diego won in the micro roaster category, which consists of companies that roast fewer than 100,000 pounds of coffee per year.